ranraj/ecomrade/TESTCASE.md

 Steps:
     1- Add product
-    2- Search the same product with name and description must result actual value Result : Failed
+    2- Search the same product with name and description must result actual value Result : Fail

 2 # removed record should not be available in the result?
 Steps:
     1- Remove a record
     2- Test the record is not available
-Result : Passed
+Result : Pass

 3 # Create purchase order should trigger email to admin?
 Steps :